What Does A Book Editor Really Do?

 Style guides, or style manuals, are guides that are used to determine the formatting and punctuation of text.
 The most common guides are the Chicago Manual of Style and the AP style guide.
 Editors will use these manuals to ensure they are consistent with their changes, Some publishers will use their own style manuals.

-The role of a book editor varies greatly from book-to-book, but also the stage of the publishing process.
+The role of an editor varies greatly from book-to-book, but also the stage of the publishing process.

 It is important that you, as a writer, have a deep understanding of the role of editors and what they can do to help you lift your book to a publishable standard.
 If you are to find the right editor, then you need to ensure you know what questions to ask and what will best fit you and your book.